DistantEye/PDF_Book/README.md

 PDF_Book ships with an integrated PDF Renderer (via Apache PDF Box).
 This is however, for many use cases, insufficient : it uses up an incredible amount of memory and runs very slowly on complex PDFs.

 As a preferred alternative, the program will attempt to look for the presence of MuPDF's commandline tool on startup, and switch to using that if possible.
-Obtain the appropriate mutool executable from your OS's appropriate package manager (or https://mupdf.com/ ) and copy or symbolic link mutool to ./external/mutool in the project directory.
+Obtain the appropriate mutool executable from your OS's appropriate package manager (or https://mupdf.com/ ) and copy or symbolic link mutool to ./external/mutool.exe  in the project directory.
+For non-windows this may be just ./external/mutool .
+The important thing is to place only the mutool executable in the folder.

 Since mutool is the preferred renderer, the UI will display a warning message in the menu bar if it was unable to find the external renderer.
 It'll always be non-ambiguous whether PDF_Book managed to successfully connect to the external executable or not.

+### If you're having trouble :

+note your folder should look like this, dependant on OS:

+#### Windows

+[PDF_Book_Folder]\external\mutool.exe

+#### Non-Windows

+[PDF_Book_Folder]/external/mutool

 ## Dev Install Notes